clarkcx/clarkcx-terms/clarkcx-terms.md

 ### Website security

 Every effort will be made to provide secure website code but no code is 100% secure and hacking can happen at any level or scale.
 I shall not be held liable in such cases.
-If a content management website is provided to you as part of the work, you will be responsible for keeping regular backups and maintaining strong passwords.
+If a content management website is provided to you as part of a project, you will be responsible for keeping regular backups and maintaining strong passwords.

 ## The contract